jimblizzard/azure-copy-file-python-func/README.md

     "fileName": "readme.txt"
 }
 ```
-4. The copied file should be in the designated Azure Storage Account
+4. The copied file should be in the designated Azure Storage Account with the same path and file name as the original.

 # Deploying to Azure
 Ensure when deploying to Azure that you add the following App Settings in the function app: